To start an urban garden, you need the right tools, ideas, and some inspiration. This post is all about that!

 1. Grow vegetables that are most productive and take less space

-Vegetables that are productive, for example, beans, tomatoes, peppers, etc. are the most suitable for urban gardeners.
-Other vegetables like spinach, lettuce, carrots take less space and productive too, this way you can grow more plants and have abundant harvest.
+Vegetables that are productive, for example, beans, tomatoes, and peppers are the most suitable for urban gardeners.
+Other vegetables like spinach, lettuce, carrot, and radish take less space too, this way you can grow more plants and have an abundant harvest.
 To help you, we already published a list of the most productive container vegetables, must take a look!

 Also Read: 10 Small Vegetables to Grow in Urban Garden